 To start an eviction process in Florida, landlords must have a cause.
 The following are the legal grounds to evict a tenant:

-- Failure to move out after the written lease has expired
+- They failed to vacate the rental unit after the written lease has expired

-- Violating a term of the lease or rental agreement
+- They violated terms of the lease or rental agreement

 Each of these grounds has a specific process of eviction that landlords must follow.

 The first step in evicting a tenant in Florida starts with terminating the lease agreement.
 And a landlord does this by serving the tenant with a Florida eviction notice.

 A Florida landlord must deliver the proper notice to the tenant to vacate the premises and terminate the lease in either of three ways.
 One, by hand delivering it to the tenant, by leaving a copy of the written notice on the front door or any other conspicuous area, or by filing a mailed a copy to the tenant.

 There are different Florida eviction notices to choose from depending on the violation the tenant has committed.
 They are as follows:

 For non-payment of rent, a landlord must serve the tenant with a 3 Day Notice to Pay Rent or Quit.
 If tenants' pay their due rent within 3 days of the date you served the notice, then you, as the landlord, must stop further eviction proceedings against them.
 However, if they don’t pay rent and don’t leave the rental unit, you can move forward and file a Florida eviction lawsuit.

 In Florida, rent becomes due at the start of every pay period and becomes late a day after its due date.
 The only exception to this is if the lease states otherwise.
 You can begin the eviction procedure immediately after the rent becomes late because the tenant did not pay it.